 These numbers in denim development are fundamental in determining if a garment will bag out at the knees and butt after one wear.
 I am sure anyone that has bought cheap denim before has experienced putting on a pair of perfectly fitting jeans in the morning, and by the evening the knees are all loose and wrinkly and your butt looks like you are wearing a diaper.
 The only solution is tossing them in the wash and drying them so they snap back to their original shape.
 By designing intelligently, we can prevent this from happening, so you can get more wears out of your pants.

 Pants stretch out because the areas of our knees and behind are where all the movement and stretch happens, as we walk, sit, move, and go about our daily business our pants are stretching and returning back to their original shape, eventually the fabric becomes tired and can’t snap back the way it used to.

 When we launder those pants the fibers and yarns become relaxed and shift back to their original form.
 But, the process cannot continue forever, after many cycles of stretching out and laundering eventually those pants will stay saggy and baggy.

-It is a common misconception that more stretch leads to a better product, denim should never have more than 5% stretch, and ideally, 1-3% is more than enough (except in the exception of power stretch).
+It is a common misconception in denim development that more stretch leads to a better product, denim should never have more than 5% stretch, and ideally, 1-3% is more than enough (except in the exception of power stretch).
 Stretch from elastane or spandex is one of those things where less is usually more.